curiousest/curiousest.github.io/_posts/2020-05-25-how-i-speak-product.md

 *Colleague*: "Talking about the problem doesn't get us any closer to delivering.
 It's a great idea, so we just need to execute."

 We all have good intentions, but there's conflict.
-This article explains where I'm coming from - a way of thinking that exceptional product people drilled it into me.
+This article explains where I'm coming from - a way of thinking that exceptional product people drilled into me.

 ## The framework